Dr-rer-nat-Who/meh/README.md

-# AdaLoRA: Adaptive Budget Allocation for Parameter-Efficient Fine-Tuning

-This pytorch package implements [Adaptive Budget Allocation for Parameter-Efficient Fine-Tuning](https://arxiv.org/pdf/2303.10512.pdf) (ICLR 2023).

-**The implementaion of AdaLoRA has been merged to the parameter-efficient fine-tuning repository (🤗PEFT) supported by HuggingFace**: [🤗 PEFT: State-of-the-art Parameter-Efficient Fine-Tuning](https://github.com/huggingface/peft).
-Feel free to raise any issues when you using AdaLoRA in [PEFT](https://github.com/huggingface/peft) or our repository.
+# ElaLoRA :
+This is the implementation of CS242 project "ElaLoRA:" by Huandong Chang, Mingyuan Ma, and Zicheng Ma.

 ## Repository Overview

 There are several directories in this repo:

-* [loralib/](loralib) contains the source code of the updated package `loralib`, which include our implementation of AdaLoRA ([loralib/adalora.py](loralib/loralib/adalora.py)) and needs to be installed to run the examples;
+* [loralib/](loralib) contains the source code of the updated package `loralib`, which include our implementation of ElaLoRA ([loralib/elalora.py](loralib/loralib/elalora.py)) and needs to be installed to run the examples;
-* [NLU/](NLU) contains an example implementation of AdaLoRA in DeBERTaV3-base, which produces the results on the GLUE benchmark;
+* [NLU/](NLU) contains an example implementation of ElaLoRA in DeBERTaV3-base, which produces the results on the GLUE benchmark;
-* [NLG_QA/](NLG_QA) contains an example implementation of AdaLoRA in BART-large and DeBERTaV3-base, which can be used to reproduce the results of summarization and question-answering tasks.
+* [NLG_QA/](NLG_QA) contains an example implementation of ElaLoRA in BART-large and DeBERTaV3-base, which can be used to reproduce the results of summarization and question-answering tasks.

-## Quickstart of AdaLoRA
+## Quickstart of ElaLoRA

 1. Install the updated `loralib`: